mlip-cmu/f2025/labs/lab08.md

 ## Getting started
-- Ensure Python (preferably 3.8, 3.9, 3.10) and Docker is installed on your machine.
+- Ensure Python (preferably 3.11 or 3.10) and Docker is installed on your machine.
 - Clone the starter code from this [Git repository](https://github.com/Michelle-Wang0/lab8_monitoring)
 - Navigate to this Github folder
 - Install required dependencies
     - `pip install -r requirements.txt`
-- Establish an SSH tunnel to the Kafka broker if not already connected: ((find remote_server, user, and password on the Canvas entry for this lab))
+- Establish an SSH tunnel to your team project’s Kafka broker, if not already connected (find <remote_server> and <user> in M1's instructions in Canvas):
     - `ssh -L <local_port>:localhost:<remote_port> <user>@<remote_server> -NTf`

 ## Background